albertho425/albertho425/README.md

 :smiley: I'm transitioning from IT & e-learning to **web development.**

-:v: I have a work permit in 🇨🇦 and 🇺🇸
+:v: I have a work permit in 🇺🇸 and 🇨🇦

 :computer: I'm currently implemnting a new learning management system and migrating an existing website.

-:muscle: I'm hoping to become an engineer in front end development.
+:muscle: I'm studying to become an engineer in front-end and then full-stack development.

 :e-mail: [Email](mailto:maplesyrupweb@gmail.com)    :globe_with_meridians: [Website](https://maplesyrupweb.com/)